seintzx/dotfiles/howtogit.md

 Now follow this sequence:

-- Create a repo on your new account
+- Create a repo online on your new account
 - Create a folder in your pc that will contains all the materials of the repo.
 I suggest you to name it as your repo `mkdir <reponame>`.
 - `echo "# <reponame>" >> README.md`